Shopify Platform Review 2023

 Shopify will let you write a blog, segment your posts into categories, and even handle blog-specific SEO options.
 Although it comes with RSS and a commenting system, the blog features are very rudimentary and should be improved.
 They are honestly only good enough for occasional blogging.
 If you decide to get serious about your blog to promote your store, you will find the selection of features to be seriously lacking.
 For example, Shopify does not come with an analytics system, social bookmarking, or search features.

 eCommerce is the most vital point of Shopify.
 If you’re looking to build an eCommerce store, this website builder is something you have to check out.
-It has everything, from selling products, managing inventories, taxes, shipping, to letting you choose payment gateways, sell across multiple channels, and so on.
+It has everything, from selling products, managing inventories, taxes, shipping, to letting you choose payment gateways, selling across multiple channels, and so on.

 Adding new products is as easy as adding a few options to your site.
 Once you click a button, all you will have to do is fill in the details about a product, add an image, variants, and other information.
 Shopify will then place your product on the list and allow you to start selling.
 Managing one or hundreds of products is easy; you can always check your stock, orders, and other details.